-Jaw-Dropping Projections Will Light Up Johannesburg Ahead of Historic G20 Summit Demanding Debt Reform
+Jaw-Dropping Projections Light Up Johannesburg Ahead of Historic G20 Summit Demanding Debt Reform

 As leaders gather for the first G20 on African soil — without U.S. participation — activists demand bold action on debt, climate action, and the development crisis

-Johannesburg, South Africa — As leaders gather for 2025 G20 Leaders’ Summit, the Glasgow Actions Team (GAT) and allied partners will illuminate Johannesburg’s skyline with a series of stunning building projections demanding urgent action on the global debt crisis and climate accountability.
+Johannesburg, South Africa — As leaders gather for 2025 G20 Leaders’ Summit, the Glasgow Actions Team (GAT) and allied partners illuminated Johannesburg’s skyline with a series of stunning building projections demanding urgent action on the global debt crisis and climate accountability.

 Sekoetlane Phamodi, program director at the New Economy Hub, stated: “Debt-distressed African countries like Zambia and Kenya are paying more in debt service costs than they invest in comprehensive public health and education services combined.
 This is not only denying them the right to invest in the wealth of their nations — their people — but it is worsening household deprivation, fueling social crises, and driving political instability, as we’ve seen in the unrest spreading across Majority World countries from Kenya to Madagascar, Morocco, Nepal, Indonesia, and others.
 The global debt crises, development crises, and the democracy crises are all intertwined.
 We’re counting on our leaders to deliver real structural reforms — starting with urgent debt relief and a global financial system that puts people before creditors.”